 How Long Will It Take?

 Another way that military divorces differ from civilians is the timeframe.
 Military service members often find themselves in training or combat zones where communication is limited and difficult.
 If the service member is the one being served the divorce papers, they may be able to delay their formal response and court hearings based on the Service Members Civil Relief Act, or SCRA.

 If you’re a military spouse filing for divorce, then you may have to be patient with the process, especially if your service member is stationed or training elsewhere.

 How a Civilian Divorce Attorney Can Help

 Dubbed “Military City, USA,” San Antonio is home to tens of thousands of service members and their families who are stationed at the numerous bases and posts in Bexar County.
 Espronceda Law is honored to serve the area’s military community.
-If you’re a service member or spouse with divorce-related questions, call for your free consultation today.
+If you’re a service member or spouse with divorce-related questions, call for a consultation today.
 We’re well-versed in military divorce matters and the complexities of inter-state divorce proceedings and laws.